-Don Bluth Wiki; FOX Connect; IMDb; Rotten Tomatoes; TV Tropes; Wikipedia
+Don Bluth Wiki; Fox Movies; IMDb; Rotten Tomatoes; TV Tropes; Wikipedia

 Well, this is of course based on a popular legend which is itself based on real historical events in Russian history.
 The legend has been retold in various ways many times, in different movies and whatnot, sometimes sticking relatively close to the story's roots, and sometimes not.
 (I can't really think of the story of Anastasia without thinking of the movie "Candleshoe," for example.)
 In fact, the basic premise surely goes back much farther than the story of Anastasia particularly; I mean, how common is it, particularly in fairy tales, for some peasant to turn out to actually be long lost royalty?
 But anyway, I'm getting ahead of myself.